jjvanzon/Circular-Language-Spec/spec/pointers/from-framework/pointer-circularity.md

 The whole circularity represents the definition.

-##### Circularity in a Procedure Interface Trace
+##### Circularity in a Command Interface Trace

-Both kinds of procedure symbol lines can close a circularity in a procedure interface trace.
-If a circularity in encountered when tracing the procedure interface, the whole circularity represents the procedure interface.
+Both kinds of command symbol lines can close a circularity in a command interface trace.
+If a circularity in encountered when tracing the command interface, the whole circularity represents the command interface.

 ![](images/Pointer%20Circularity.009.jpeg)